TheHive-Project/TheHiveDocs/installation/binary-guide.md

 # 3. Install ElasticSearch

-Installation of ElasticSearch is describe in the following [guide](elasticsearch-guide.md)
+Installation of ElasticSearch is described in the following [guide](elasticsearch-guide.md)

 # 4. Install TheHive